vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha1/index.md

 ### Further Reading

-* Do you want to play something right now?
-Start with [archetype example](https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-java-server) on your favorite platform.
+* To play something right now, start with [archetype example](https://github.com/vibe-project/vibe-examples/tree/master/archetype/vibe-java-server) on your favorite platform.
-* To take a brief look at API, check out the [testee](https://github.com/vibe-project/vibe-java-server/blob/82d93bb8dfed185de26528538ead45a991ef418c/server/src/test/java/org/atmosphere/vibe/server/ProtocolTest.java).
+* To take a brief look at API, check out the [testee](https://github.com/vibe-project/vibe-java-server/blob/v3.0.0-Alpha1/server/src/test/java/org/atmosphere/vibe/server/ProtocolTest.java#L31-L86).
 * To get details of API, see [API document](/projects/vibe-java-server/3.0.0-Alpha1/apidocs/).
 * To have a thorough knowledge of the implementation, read out the [reference](/projects/vibe-java-server/3.0.0-Alpha1/reference/).